stlab/adobe-contract-checks/README.md

   }
   ```

-  The function should report the violation in a way that is appropriate for the application.
-The
+  The function should report the violation in a way that is appropriate for the application, and
+  must not return to its caller.
   function must not return.

 In `verbose` and `lightweight` modes, a failed check ultimately calls